3 LinkedIn Basics

 3.5.1 Reactions

 LinkedIn offers several reaction options: Like, Celebrate, Support, Love, Insightful, Funny.
 For most purposes, just use Like.
 The others exist but rarely matter.
-Reacting acknowledges content but does not boost it significantly.
+Reacting acknowledges content but does not boost it much.
 Comments matter more for visibility.

 3.5.3 Reposts